oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 * `How do I resolve incorrect runtime behavior for dpct::dev_mgr and dpct:mem_mgr in a library project that is loaded more than once in another application?`_
 * `Why do I get "warning: shift count >= width of type" when I compile migrated code with the Intel® oneAPI DPC++/C++ Compiler?`_
 * `How do I resolve missing include errors that occur when migrating my code?`_
+* `How do I set up a flag to filter out additional options while migrating?`_

 General Information
 -------------------